Ramiro Pruneda: Mayas CDMX

-In 2016 he signed for Raptors Naucalpan of the newly created Mexican LFA, but an injury left him out of the fields for a year.
-In 2017 he signed for Mayas CDMX and he was part of the team that won the 2017 Tazón Mexico (Mexico Bowl).
-He was part of the Mayas roster for the 2018 and 2019 seasons.
+In 2016, Pruneda signed with the Raptors Naucalpan of the newly-created Mexican Liga de Fútbol Americano Profesional (LFA), but an injury left him off the field for a year.
+In 2017 he signed for Mayas CDMX.
+Pruneda helped the team win the first two editions of the Tazón México.
+He was part of the Mayas roster through the 2019 season.

 Pioneros de Querétaro

 On 26 October 2019, Pruneda signed with Pioneros de Querétaro ahead of the 2020 LFA season.

 Dinos de Saltillo

-In February 2022 Pruneda signed with Dinos de Saltillo.
+In February 2022, Pruneda signed with Dinos de Saltillo.
+He retired after the 2024 LFA season.